 That’s not necessarily a bad thing – the legion of Whovians offering theories to explain discrepancies prove just how wonderfully dedicated the fandom is.
 However, for the moment, here are the questions the show itself hasn’t (yet) provided an answer for…

 Most Whovians agree that although Paul McGann’s Eighth Doctor definitely happened, almost all the events of the infamous 1996 Doctor Who TV movie didn’t.
 And that’s mainly because it claims that The Doctor is half-human.
 Twice.

-Could it be that The Doctor was actually referring to Maise William’s character Ashildr, also known as Me?
-Or is The Doctor really half-Time Lord, half-human after all?
+Is the Doctor really half-Time Lord, half-human?
 Well, not in a way that would make sense of Doctor Donna Noble…

 During her last episode, Catherine Tate’s character is made half-human/half-Time Lord by a genetic meta-crisis, courtesy of the Z-Neutrino Biological Inversion Catalyser (obviously).
 And this transformation is made possible by mixing the Doctor’s DNA with Donna’s, meaning The Doctor must be full Time Lord – if not, Donna would be only a quarter Time Lord.